mooch3/CHUGGR-DEPRECATED-V1/README.md

 CHUGGR is a social media app that allows friends to connect over sports and beverages from wherever they are in the world.
 It is light-hearted application that provides a fun user experience that includes realtime chats, user authentication, friends, follows, and betting.
 Web v1.1 is live and available to join here: https://chuggr-6a851.web.app/

 ## DEMO: ##
-Login, accept bets, find bets, logout:
+Login, view bets, send messages, find bets, view friends, logout:

 ![CHUGGR App Demo](CHUGGRDemo.gif)